Science-Based Weight Loss Guide: Sustainable Strategies That Work

 Limit Highly Processed Foods

-Ultra-processed foods often contain high calories but low nutrients.
+Ultra-processed foods often contain high calories but low nutritional value.

 Examples include:

-Replacing these foods with whole foods supports weight control.
+Replacing these foods with whole foods supports healthier weight control.

 Exercise and Weight Loss